 The CNA certification exam in Alaska is administered by Pearson VUE.
 If you’re interested in preparing for the exam we encourage you to take one of our free CNA practice test options available on this site.
 Take additional practice tests here:

 Alaska State Requirements for CNAs

-To become eligible for employment as a CNA in Alaska, a candidate must complete training at a state-approved organization in the last two years.
+To become eligible for employment as a CNA in Alaska, a candidate must complete classes at a state-approved organization in the last two years.

 Alaska CNA Exam Details

 In Alaska, the CNA exam has two parts, the written (or oral) exam and the Skill Evaluation.
 If a candidate chooses to take the oral exam they will have the option to do so in English or Spanish, though Spanish speakers will be expected to know some basic spoken and written English.
 The exams are handled by Pearson Vue and following NNAAP exam model guidelines.

 Follow the links below for more testing information from Pearson Vue: